How I Learned to Manage Debt Wisely in America and Finally Achieve Financial Stability

 Understanding the impact of your credit score is essential for making informed financial decisions.
 Your credit score is a three-digit number that represents your creditworthiness and is used by lenders to determine the likelihood of you repaying debts on time.

 A good credit score can significantly improve your financial health by qualifying you for lower interest rates on loans and credit cards, thereby saving you money over time.
 Conversely, a poor credit score can limit your financial opportunities and lead to higher interest rates.
+I watched my score climb as I paid down debt.
+It was motivating.

 Monitoring Your Credit Report via AnnualCreditReport.com